Going to re:Invent this December? Come party with us and The Chainsmokers ->->

 clickhouse-client --query 'INSERT INTO git.commits FORMAT TSV' < commits.tsv

 You can generate this data for any repository on Github and analyze your own projects using the questions here for inspiration.
-If you don't have time to generate the data yourself, we've loaded our own data for ClickHouse into play.clickhouse.com (note the database is git_clickhouse) so our community can play with some example queries.
+If you don't have time to generate the data yourself, we've loaded our own data for ClickHouse into sql.clickhouse.com (note the database is git_clickhouse) so our community can play with some example queries.

 Our aspiration to collect the top 100k repositories on Github requires a little more work.
 For this, we utilize a queue-worker model where each job represents a repository.
 Workers claim jobs/repos off this queue, clone the associated repository (if it doesn't exist on disk), invoke git-import, and index the data into ClickHouse.
 In our simple approach, the workers share a common disk.
 If a repository has been previously indexed and thus already cloned, we simply run a git pull, only ever inserting the differences on the main branch.
 This sharing of the disk, and cloned repositories, avoids unnecessary re-cloning and network/disk IO.
 The above process is visualized below: